CukeHub/slate/source/index.html.md

 location:  | Stores the Cucumber Feature File Path.
 tag:       | Stores the Cucumebr Tag associated with the Cucumber Scenario.
 status:    | Stores the Cucumber Scenario Status at Runtime [PASSED, FAILED, PENDING]
 machine:   | Stores the Machine the Cucumber Scenario was executed on.
-[Socket.gethostname]
 os:        | Stores the Operating System the Cucumber Scenario was executed in.
 [OSX, LINUX, WINDOWS]
 runtime:   | Stores the Total Runtime it took for the Cucumber Scenario to complete.
 domain:    | If the param exists, CukeHub stores the domain the Scenario ran against.  [ ex. @domain = staging.cukehub.com ]